 Government to strengthen Online Safety Act

-The Prime Minister has announced that the government will act immediately to introduce measures to enhance online safety for children, marking a significant shift in the UK's approach to digital regulation.
-Speaking to parents and young people on Monday, 16 February, the Prime Minister highlighted the need for the government to act at pace against addictive designs and rapidly evolving technologies.
+On Monday, 16 February, Prime Minister Kier Starmer announced that the government will act immediately to introduce measures to enhance online safety for children, marking a significant shift in the UK's approach to digital regulation.
+Speaking to parents and young people, the Prime Minister highlighted the need for the government to act at pace against addictive designs and rapidly evolving technologies.

-New legal powers to be established will allow the government to implement the findings of its consultation on children's wellbeing within months, bypassing the need for lengthy primary legislation as technology evolves.
-Potential interventions include setting a minimum age limit for social media and restricting harmful features such as infinite scrolling.
+The new legal powers will allow the government to implement the findings of its consultation on children's wellbeing within months through secondary legislation, bypassing the need for primary legislation as technology evolves.

 The government will also consult on methods to prevent the transmission of nude images of children and investigate restrictions on children's use of VPNs and AI chatbots.

-In a statement responding to the news, Maya Thomas, Legal & Policy Officer at Big Brother Watch, said: "The Prime Minister's announcement that the government intends to restrict access to VPNs for under-16s represents a draconian crackdown on the civil liberties of children and adults alike.
+In a separate statement, Maya Thomas, Legal & Policy Officer at Big Brother Watch (BBW), said: "The Prime Minister's announcement that the government intends to restrict access to VPNs for under-16s represents a draconian crackdown on the civil liberties of children and adults alike.

 "The only way such restrictions could be enforced effectively would be for VPN providers to require all users to undergo age-assurance measures.
 Having to provide ID or a biometric face scan to access a VPN utterly defeats the point of a technology designed to enhance privacy online."